-Dogs frequently take on the role of smoke alarm when there’s a fire, but you shouldn’t rely on your canine companion to act as an alert system.
-Here are some fire safety tips, excerpted from an AKC Gazette feature, that will help you avoid catastrophe should a fire break out in your home:
+Dogs frequently take on the role of a smoke alarm when there’s a fire, but you shouldn’t rely on your canine companion to act as an alert system.
+Here are some fire safety tips that will help you avoid catastrophe should a fire break out in your home:

 1. Install smoke detectors on every level of your home and near each bedroom.
 Test them once a month and replace the batteries every year.